 The ‘look mum!’ notifications – offering me a collage and a ‘stylised photo’ – remind me of when my kid was in infant school.
 Every other day, something unasked for in the way of ‘art’ would come back from the school.
 Our fridge quickly got covered with ‘art’.

 This didn’t make anybody happy.
-The kid dislikes art and didn’t much like having to take time out better thing to do it.
+The kid dislikes art and didn’t much like having to take time out from better things, in order to do it.
 For my part, I didn’t like having the ‘art’ on the fridge.
-The fridge is where I put my own stuff that I don’t quite what to do with.
+The fridge is where I put my own stuff that I don’t quite know what to do with.
 Fortunately, my lovely childminder tipped me the wink that the right way to politely dispose of children’s ‘art’ was to take a digital photo of it.